-Ix is a research tool for investigating images and useful functions.
+Ix is a research tool for investigating images with useful image processing functions.

 Ix, pronounced "icks", is a research tool for viewing images and some image processing tasks, particularly comparisons.
 Ix is intended to be fast, small and optimised for research work, unlike The GIMP or Photoshop.

 Ix is being developed simultaneously on Mac and Linux but porting to Windows would be straightforward.
 Most of what you see below is partially or fully functional.
 All GUI and icon designs are temporary.

 The primary functions of Ix are:

 Computer Vision functions are in planning for a later stage of development.

 Image files can be dropped onto the list for loading.
 Ix supports loading/saving high bit depth images, JPEG, PNG, TIFF, TGA, PNM (PGM/PPM/PAM), JPEG-2000, BMP, GIF, WebP formats and SRIM (my proprietary RAW image format).
 The arrow buttons on the right hand side allow you to rearrange the viewing order.
 At the bottom is a status line.

 From this window you can rotate images in 90 degree increments, mirror horizontally/vertically and edit the order in which images can be viewed.